-We may be sued by third parties for alleged infringement of their proprietary rights, which could be costly, time-consuming and limit our ability to use certain technologies in the future.
+We may be sued by third parties for alleged infringement of their proprietary rights, which could be costly, timeconsuming and limit our ability to use certain technologies in the future.

 We may become subject to claims that our technologies infringe upon the intellectual property or other proprietary rights of third parties.
 Defending against, or otherwise addressing, any such claims, whether they are with or without merit, could be time-consuming and expensive, and could divert our management's attention away from the execution of our business plan.
 Moreover, any settlement or adverse judgment resulting from these claims could require us to pay substantial amounts or obtain a license to continue to use the disputed technology, or otherwise restrict or prohibit our use of the technology.
-We cannot assure you that we would be able to: obtain from the third party asserting the claim a license on commercially reasonable terms, if at all; develop alternative technology on a timely basis, if at all; or obtain a license to use a suitable alternative technology to permit us to continue offering, and our customers to continue using, our affected product.
+We cannot assure you that we would be able to: obtain from the third party asserting the claim a license to use a suitable alternative technology to permit us to continue offering, and our customers to continue using, our affected product.
 An adverse determination also could prevent us from offering our products to others.
 Infringement claims asserted against us may have a material adverse effect on our business, results of operations or financial condition.